-Only patients who have spoken to the Out of Hours call handler on the telephone should be included in these counts.
-Therefore patients such as walk-ins and patients who have been referred by an A&E department or MIU should be excluded from the counts.
+Only patients who have spoken to the Out of Hours/111 call handler on the telephone should be included in these counts.
+Therefore patients such as walk-ins and patients who have been referred by an A&E department or MIU should be excluded from the counts

-2d) Total number of patient contacts recorded on Adastra where the patient was referred for a Primary Care Centre (PCC) appointment following direct streaming by the Out of Hours call handler
+23d) Total number of patient contacts recorded on Adastra where the patient was referred for a Primary Care Centre (PCC) appointment following direct streaming by the Out of Hours/111 call handler

-This is the number of patients that were streamed by the Out of Hours call handler, using a criteria-based algorithm and as a result were referred directly for a Primary Care Centre

-(PCC) appointment without undertaking a definitive clinical assessment following a call back from a clinical member of the Out of Hours service.
+This is the number of patients contacts that were streamed by the Out of Hours/111 call handler, using a criteria-based algorithm and as a result were referred directly for a Primary Care Centre (PCC) appointment without undertaking a definitive clinical assessment following a call back from a clinical member of the Out of Hours/111 service.

-2e) Total number of patient contacts recorded on Adastra where the patient required a home visit following direct streaming by the Out of Hours call handler
+23e) Total number of patient contacts recorded on Adastra where the patient required a home visit following direct streaming by the Out of Hours/111 call handler

-This is the number of patients that were streamed by the Out of Hours call handler, using a criteria-based algorithm and as a result were referred directly for a home visit without undertaking a definitive clinical assessment following a call back from a clinical member of the Out of Hours service.
+This is the number of patients contacts that were streamed by the Out of Hours/111 call handler, using a criteria-based algorithm and as a result were referred directly for a home visit without undertaking a definitive clinical assessment following a call back from a clinical member of the Out of Hours/111 service.

-2f) Total number of patient contacts recorded on Adastra where the patient did not have a definitive clinical assessment undertaken by an Out of Hours clinician (e.g. in the case of a patient who has been transferred from an A&E department / MIU, walk-in patients and where the patient was given information only by the call handler)
+23f) Total number of patient contacts recorded on Adastra where the patient did not have a definitive clinical assessment undertaken by an Out of Hours/111 clinician (e.g. in the case of a patient who has been transferred from an A&E department / MIU, walk-in patients) and where the patient was given information only by the call handler)

-This is the number of patients that did not have a definitive clinical assessment undertaken by an Out of Hours clinician.
+This is the number of patients contacts that did not have a definitive clinical assessment undertaken by an Out of Hours/111 clinician.
 This could include, for example, a patient who was transferred from an A&E department or an MIU prior to attending a Primary Care Centre (PCC), a walk-in patient or where a patient has received information only by the call handler and the call was closed.

-3. Of the total number of patient contacts recorded on Adastra, how many were given the case type of:
+3. Of the Total number of patient contacts recorded during the month on Adastra, how many were given the case type of: